 Skip to main content

 Actinovate is a proven biorational fungicide that has demonstrated its value to growers for over 10 years and has been adopted across a wide variety of uses across the agricultural and horticultural industries.
 It is based on the activity of a living beneficial bacterium of the Genus Streptomyces, Streptomyces lydicus.
 Streptomycete species are soil-dwelling microorganisms that have been used by the pharmaceutical industry for a long time – two out of every three antibiotics used in medicine today, as well as many other drugs were originally discovered in Streptomycetes.
-Actinovate unlocks the incredible potential of these microbes for use in agriculture, horticulture, landscaping, lawn care, home garden, and more.
+Actinovate unlocks the incredible potential of these microbes for use in agriculture, horticulture, landscaping, lawn care, home gardening, and more.

 • Actinovate bacteria will establish themselves and grow on the plants, thereby filling up space and consuming available nutrients that are then no longer accessible to pathogens (“competitive exclusion”).